 In many cases, Southwest award flights are cheaper than United’s flat-rate domestic fares of 10,000 miles one-way for flights 700 miles or less and 12,500 for all other U.S. flights.

 JetBlue primarily serves the U.S. East Coast and the Caribbean hotspots.
 With the low-cost Blue fare, you get 1 carry-on and 1 personal item.
-For a fee, you can fly standby, make changes, and cancel your flight.
+For a fee, you can fly on standby, make changes, and cancel your flight.
 Yes, you have to pay a fee, but you at least have the option versus basic economy.

-JetBlue offers their own co-brand credit card, but they are also a 1:1 Membership Rewards transfer partner if you own the Platinum Card from American Express.
+JetBlue offers its own co-brand credit card, but they are also a 1:1 Membership Rewards transfer partner if you own the Platinum Card from American Express.

-Flying basic economy can save you money, but it might not be as much as you expect unless you out of Newark or O’Hare.
+Flying basic economy can save you money, but it might not be as much as you expect unless you are out of Newark or O’Hare.
 It’s also a good idea for light travelers that don’t have to sit with a group.